High Tech, Low Beams

 In 1992 HARVEY won its first award, from Country Living magazine.
 This has been followed by numerous others, including the 1995 Golden Boot Award from the Outdoor Writers Guild, four prestigious Design Awards from the British Cartographic Society, and three from the International Map Trade Association.
 In 2006 the Outdoor Writers and Photographers Guild presented Sue and Robin Harvey with the Golden Eagle Award for outstanding lifetime contribution to the outdoors.

-Superwalkers and Route maps
+Superwalkers and Trail maps

 Another major development was the decision to publish a series of maps at 1:25,000 scale, the Superwalker.
 Exceptionally clear, accurate, detailed, easy to read, and waterproof, these have become the core around which the HARVEY reputation has developed.
 A series of route maps of National Trails and Long Distance Paths followed.
 The first, West Highland Way, was published in 1996.
 Within a few years there were over 40 titles in the range.